 Scoliosis is an abnormal curvature of the spine.
-Instead of a straight line from the neck to the buttocks, the spine has a C- or S-shape.
+It has a C or S shape instead of being a straight line from the neck to the buttocks.

-Adult scoliosis is a spinal curvature that exists or develops after someone is done growing (around 18 years old).
-Adult scoliosis may be a progression of childhood scoliosis or a scoliosis that develops later in life.
+Adult scoliosis may be a progression of childhood scoliosis or something that happens later in life.

 Copyright © Nucleus Medical Media, Inc.

-Scoliosis that develops in adulthood may occur as the result of wear and tear injuries of the spine, also known as degenerative diseases.
+Scoliosis that starts in adulthood may be from wear and tear injuries of the spine, also known as degenerative diseases.

-Scoliosis that develops in adulthood occurs more often in people aged 60 years and older.
-It may occur with one or more of the following:
+Scoliosis that starts in adulthood is more common in people who are 60 years of age and older.
+It may be present with other problems, such as:

 - Back pain or stiffness

 - Numbness, weakness, or cramping in areas or limbs around the curvature